naturalsolutions/ecoSecrets/README.md

 ### Application downloading

-Replace the `X.Y.Z.zip` archive by the name of the release you want to install.
+Replace the `X.Y.Z` mention by the name of the release you want to install.

 ```
 cd